-If you are traveling to Ecuador through the United States of America (USA), or if you are transiting in Honolulu or other USA points of entry, you are required to meet USA entry/transit requirements.
+If you are travelling to Ecuador through the United States of America (USA), or if you are transiting in Honolulu or other USA points of entry, you are required to meet USA entry/transit requirements.
 Make sure you check with your nearest Embassy or Consulate of the United States your visa requirements well in advance of your travel.

-If you are traveling from a yellow fever endemic country, a valid Yellow Fever Certificate is required for entry into Ecuador.
+If you are travelling from a yellow fever endemic country, a valid Yellow Fever Certificate is required for entry into Ecuador.
 The World Health Organization (WHO) can provide a list of yellow fever endemic countries.

 Ecuador is listed by the World Health Organization as endemic for yellow fever.
 Some airlines flying out of Ecuador require evidence of a valid yellow fever vaccination before allowing passengers to board.
-In the case of at least one airline, evidence of a valid yellow fever vaccination is required if the passenger is traveling to Australia within six days of departing Ecuador.
+In the case of at least one airline, evidence of a valid yellow fever vaccination is required if the passenger is travelling to Australia within six days of departing Ecuador.
 If in doubt, check with your airline.

 If you have visited Ecuador in the last six days prior to your date of return to Australia, Australian Customs officials will ask you to present a valid Yellow Fever Vaccination Certificate on entry into Australia.
 British citizens must have a passport valid for six months beyond the date of their arrival in Ecuador.
 No visa is required for stays of up to 90 days.

-Ecuadors official currency is the US$
+Ecuador's official currency is the US$